sparkfun/Servo_Trigger/Docs/programming.md

 ### Fuses

+Should you need them, the fuses are available from avrdude.

-You can get to the fuses using the follwing names for the memories (via the read or dump commands):
+You can get to the fuses using the following names for the memories (via the read or dump commands):

 * lfuse - lower fuse byte.
 * hfuse - higher fuse byte.